 Step 1 — Define the task

 Write the business outcome, acceptable error rate, and who signs off—not the model persona.
+Personas do not replace approvers, SLAs, or eval thresholds.

-| Field | Example (RFP triage) |
+| Field | Example (tier-2 ticket routing) |

 |---|---|

-| Outcome | Route inbound RFPs to the right pod within 4 business hours |
+| Outcome | Route inbound tier-2 tickets to the correct pod within 4 business hours |

 | Error tolerance | Under 2% mis-routes on a held-out set |

-| Sign-off | Sales ops manager before auto-actions in v1 |
+| Sign-off | Support ops manager before auto-actions in v1 |

 If you cannot name the approver, the task is not agent-ready.
+If you cannot name the error tolerance, you will not know when to roll back.

 Step 2 — Map context and tools

 List allowed data sources, APIs, and actions.
 Anything outside the list is out of scope for v1.
+Agents amplify whatever context you give them—approved and unapproved.

 Step 3 — Design handoffs